Curating for the Chinese Zodiac: The Work of Furen Dai and Andy Li on The Greenway

 - Lucas Cowan, Greenway Conservancy Director and Curator of Public Art

 - Andy Li, Artist

-You can pre-register for this free virtual event on Eventbrite, through which you will receive a link to view the webinar.
-Cantonese and Mandarin translation will be provided.
-Email your questions to email@example.com and we’ll share them with our speakers!
+Mandarin and Cantonese live translation will be available through the Zoom webinar.
+Email your questions to firstname.lastname@example.org and we’ll share them with our speakers!

 Funding support provided by the Barr Foundation, Mabel Louise Riley Foundation, New England Foundation for the Arts, TD Charitable Foundation, and the Lawrence and Lillian Solomon Foundation.